Tomixbo/AnnuaireEtudiant/README.md

 5. Proceed to the [Post-installation setup wizard](#post-installation-setup-wizard).

+#### Alternative if the server has not enough resources to manage both docker daemon on host and in the container dind
+1. Use directly the host docker daemon without TLS (🚨Exposing Docker on tcp://0.0.0.0:2375 without TLS is a security risk!🚨)
+2. Create daemon.json file in /etc/docker:

+    ```json
+    {"hosts": ["tcp://0.0.0.0:2375", "unix:///var/run/docker.sock"]}
+    ```

+3. Reload the systemd daemon:
+    ```bash
+    $ systemctl daemon-reload
+    ```
+4. Restart docker:
+    ```bash
+    $ systemctl restart docker.service
+    ```
+5. Run your own `myjenkins-blueocean:2.492.2-1` image as a container in Docker using the following docker run command:

+    ```bash
+    docker run --name jenkins --restart=on-failure --detach \
+    --privileged \
+    --env DOCKER_HOST=tcp://172.17.0.1:2375  \
+    --volume jenkins-data:/var/jenkins_home \
+    --publish 8080:8080 --publish 50000:50000 myjenkins-blueocean:2.492.2-1
+    ```
 ### Post-installation setup wizard
 After downloading, installing and running Jenkins using one of the procedures above (except for installation with Jenkins Operator), the post-installation setup wizard begins.